Bubble Sort Algorithm in DSA

 Bubble Sort is a simple comparison-based sorting algorithm.
 It repeatedly iterates the array, compares an element with its next element, and swaps them if the first element is greater than the next element.
 This process is repeated until the array becomes sorted.
 The largest element “bubbles up” to its correct position with each pass, which is where the name comes from.

-How Bubble Sort Works (Step-by-Step)
+How Does Bubble Sort Work

 Here’s a step-by-step explanation of the Bubble Sort algorithm:

-• Bubble Sort Algorithm C++ Code
+Bubble Sort C++ Program

 Here is a clean and optimized Bubble Sort algorithm in C++: